 As a retired person, if you have an S1 you will continue to benefit indefinitely from free health insurance cover in France on the same terms as French nationals.

 Holders of an S1 certificate do not pay the PUMA health insurance charge, although the charge is now only paid by very few people due to the resources test that is used.

-As well as exemption from the health charge, the use of the S1 means that you also get exemption from the payment of social charges on your pension income.
+As well as exemption from the health charge, the use of the S1 also exempts you from the payment of social charges on your pension income.
 In effect, your health cover is being paid for through reciprocal arrangements in place within Europe; only those actually affiliated to the French health system pay these charges on their pension.

 However, the use of the S1 does not mean you will get free health care in France.
 It simply means that you will not need to pay into the French social security system or to take out private health insurance in order to obtain health cover.